Promise Ring (song)

-Promise Ring is the debut single by R&B singer Tiffany Evans from her self-titled debut album.
-It features Ciara.
+"Promise Ring" is the debut single by American R&B singer Tiffany Evans from her self-titled debut album (2007), featuring fellow singer Ciara.
 The song was produced by Mr. Collipark and The Clutch.
 It was officially released to iTunes on May 29, 2007.
 Once released, the song began to receive airplay on mainstream radio stations.
 It is Evans' most successful single to date.

 Music video

-The music video for Promise Ring mainly features Tiffany Evans dancing along with Ciara in the background.
+A music video for "Promise Ring," directed by Fat Cats, mainly features Tiffany Evans dancing along with Ciara in the background.
 In the beginning, Evans is seen checking her MySpace page at her house with a television screen showing Ciara.
 Afterwards, Tiffany Evans does a dance routine ending with a guy putting a "Promise Ring" necklace around her neck.